lamastex/lamastex.github.io/_pages/research.md

 # Student Projects

+Current student research projects involve a mixture of skills from mathematics, computer science, statistics, data engineering and data science.
+Therefore, finding a suitable project of mutual interest given the acquirable skillset requires some discussions.

-Here is a list of proposals for student projects.
+Here is a list of student project proposals of current interest.

-It is meant as a guide for a student or a small group of students who are interested in being guided by Raazesh Sainudiin for their individual or group project in a course at Uppsala University.
-These projects can help student(s) decide if they would like to do a Bachelor's thesis, Masters thesis (exjobb), or pursue other research and development possibilities with Raazesh Sainudiin at Department of Mathematics at Uppsala University.
+It is meant as a guide for a student or a small group of students who are interested in being guided by Raazesh Sainudiin for their individual or group project in a course of study or research at Uppsala University.
+These projects may help student(s) decide if they would like to do a Bachelor's thesis, Masters thesis (exjobb), or pursue other research and development possibilities with Raazesh Sainudiin at the Department of Mathematics, Uppsala University.

 * [Project MEP: Meme Evolution Programme](https://lamastex.github.io/scalable-data-science/sds/research/mep/)